benjaoming/django-project-example/README.md

-# Creating a new Django with very little configuration
+# A Django project with a few important opinions

 The point of this repository is to illustrate a Blog post and to prove that it's very easy to bootstrap new Django projects in the modern era.